 Further details regarding the bursary can be found here.

 We're dedicated to helping our students get the most out of their time studying with us, which is why we have three financial support schemes in place: the Inspire Support Scheme, Care Leavers' Bursary and the Unite Foundation Scholarship Scheme.
 See below for further information and whether you're eligible.

 Inspire Support Scheme

 For students from low-income backgrounds and living in areas where participation in higher education is low, there will also be the opportunity to receive an additional £350 of credits, bringing the total to £500 each year.
-This will be based on your personal circumstances and will be assessed at the point of registering as a student here in September.
+This additional amount is only available to undergraduate students paying home tuition fees; it will be based on your personal circumstances and will be assessed at the point of registering as a student here in September.
 You will be reassessed at registration each year to determine the level of award for that academic year.

 Care Leavers' Bursary

 Care leavers from the UK who are studying an undergraduate degree will be eligible for an annual bursary of £1,000 from September.
 This will be paid in two instalments of £500, the first in November and the second in April.
 To find out more, including full eligibility, please contact our Course Enquiries team on 0161 295 4545, or email email@example.com.

 Estranged students who are from the UK and studying an undergraduate degree will be eligible for an annual bursary of £500, payable in June.
 To be eligible for the award, you must be able to show that you have gained independent status with Student Finance for estrangement.
 This will be verified by our Student Experience and Support Team.
 To find out more, please contact us at firstname.lastname@example.org or call 0161 295 0023 (option 1, option 3).